Why are some horses better than others?

 The chances of breeding a successful racehorse are clearly influenced by probability-dependent genetic occurrences.
 Our aim is to manipulate and identify genetic probabilities in a more structured manner.
 We seek to help our breeding and racing clients produce or select ‘complete equine packages’ that have been assembled with coordinated genetic components to do a specific racing job and are likely to be genetically adapted to higher levels of success in a particular speed or stamina niche.

-Importantly, following on from our 2006 work, it is clear that many stallions produce better progeny when crossed with mares from specific mitochondrial types.
+Importantly, because of these gene interactions, it is clear that many stallions produce better progeny when crossed with mares from specific mitochondrial types.
 We, therefore, use databases that tell us which stallions are better used with specific mares and also of the likely effect on the stamina of the progeny.

-As an example, gaining an idea of a mare’s genetic stamina cluster can assist us in manipulating the stamina profile of her progeny, determining which sires might best achieve this and even, what the potential stamina range an eventual foal may have.
+As an example, gaining an idea of a mare’s genetic stamina, precocity and performance cluster can assist us in directing the genetic profile of her progeny, determining which sires might best achieve this and even, what the potential stamina range an eventual foal may have.

 The chart below illustrates such an approach.
 It is possible to group horses into clusters based on similarity of DNA profile via a statistical process called PCO.
-Except for the ‘subject horse’, each symbol in the chart refers to a DNA score from a known horse of Gr1 level performance and tends to group them in line with stamina range.
-This chart is for the Australian mare, Sacred Habit (bred by Ken Williams’ Tarcoola Stud), which, using our molecular selection tools, produced the multiple Grade 1 winner, Sacred Choice.
+All of our performance correlations are based on results from thousands of horses but for presentation purposes and except for the ‘subject horse’, each symbol in the chart refers to a DNA score from a known horse of Gr1 level performance grouped on stamina, precocity and performance range.
+The graph below is an updated (2016) DNA chart for an Australian mare, Sacred Habit (owned by Ken Williams’ Tarcoola Stud), which, using our molecular selection tools, produced the multiple Grade 1 winner, Sacred Choice.

 Taking account of a horse’s heterozygosity enables prediction of the potential status of resulting foals.
 This allows us to aim for the optimum level in the foal, giving the best chances of performance and breeding success.
 Using the same example as above, the heterozygosity of Sacred Habit was very low, at around 42% – i.e inbred.
 Prior to analysis she has produced a series of foals that exhibited various conformational problems.
 Assessment of her heterozygosity, stamina clustering and OXPHOS status indicated to us to make the recommendation of Choisir as a potential mate and this successfully produced Sacred Choice.